• How much does it cost to live in Argentina?

 The purchase of imported products and travel within the country will greatly increase expenditure.
 Sometimes it seems there are two economies — one for foreigners from developed countries and one for South Americans — speaking Spanish certainly gives you an edge in obtaining goods and services at a local price as opposed to a ‘tourist price.’

 It’s worth noting that the Argentine government considers AR$2,000 per month an adequate amount to reside here — that’s the sum they require retirees to demonstrate as proof that they can afford to live here without mooching off the government.
-The ‘rentista visa’, which is awarded to those who can provide proof of a monthly investment income of AR$8,000 per month.
+The ‘rentista visa’ is awarded to those who can provide proof of a monthly investment income of AR$8,000 per month.

 If you plan to eat in the most fashionable restaurants every night, take weekend trips to Mendoza and Punte del Este, own a car (or always take cabs), get a little nip and tuck here and there and live in a beautiful classic building overlooking the city, you could easily spend up to US$ 3,000-4,000 per month.